 - Add the lid and give the mix a couple of shakes to distribute the spices and herbs evenly.

-- Store the scrambled egg spice mix in an airtight container in a cool, dark, and dry place.
+- Store the scrambled egg spice mix in an airtight container and store it in a cool, dark, and dry place.

 Making the Scrambled Eggs